 Some motions involve an interaction with an object or a character.
 This information is very important for generating animation and for selecting motions.
 Therefore, it is specified on the motion frame.
 The contact information consists of the contact type (hold, release, or hit), contact time (local time in the motion clip) and the end-effector (e.g., right hand).
-This information is also necessary for generating animation in the motion synthesis module (see Section V.C).
+This information is also necessary for generating animation in the motion synthesis module (see Section 6.2).

 Some motions that interact with another character cause the reaction of the other character (e.g., "Jack hits Neo.
 Neo falls").
 Usually such cooperative motions are captured or created at the same time but are stored as separate motion clips.
 In our system, such cooperative motions are specified on the motion frame.
-If a motion has cooperative motions and no cooperative motion is indicated in the input text, the system automatically executes a cooperative motion (see Section VI.C).
-In addition, when two cooperative motions include physical contact, the timings and the initial positions of these motions are coordinated (see Section VI.A).
+If a motion has cooperative motions and no cooperative motion is indicated in the input text, the system automatically executes a cooperative motion (see Section 7.2).
+In addition, when two cooperative motions include physical contact, the timings and the initial positions of these motions are coordinated (see Section 7.1).

-D. Character and Motion Database
+4.4 Character and Motion Database

 We use an object-oriented framework for the character and motion database.
 As shown in Fig. 5, each character is considered to be an object that has various motions as its methods.
-A character is inherited from a base character.
+A character inherits from a base character.
 A motion of the base character can be overridden by another motion.
-The motions that are not overridden are used as the motions for the derivative character.
+The motions that are not overridden are used as the motions for the derived character.
 In this way, the hierarchy of characters and their motions are efficiently managed.
+A character can inherit from multiple base characters.
+All motions that the base characters have are used for the derived character.
+Since the motion that most closely matches an input sentence is selected from the available motions, even if there are multiple motions with the same name, there is no problem with conflicts caused by the multiple inheritance.

-Figure 5.
-Example of a hierarchical database of characters.
+Fig. 5 Example of a hierarchical database of characters.

-When a user wants to create a new character, they can simply add the new character that is inherited from a base character in the database and add character-specific motions to that character.
-Even if they do not have many new motions for the new character, the motions of the base characters are used.
+If a user wishes to create a new character, s/he simply adds the new character that inherits from a base character or multiple base characters to the database and adds character-specific motions to that character.
+Even if there are not many new motions for the new character, the motions of the base characters are used.
 In this way, users can add new characters very easily.